Alyrak/Alyrak/README.md

-- 👋 Hi, I’m Alyrak from the PH
+- 👋 Hi, I’m Alyrak from the PH, I'm a designer and web developer.
 - 👀 I’m interested in dark but cute stuff, I don't know how to explain but soon you'll know!
 - 🌱 I’m currently learning front-end development.
 - 📫 You can reach me through my social media insta 792_akl but that is my personal account I'm currently working my social media portfolio or website soooo letsi letsi how it will turn out <3